adewuyito/Computer_vision_group_project/Research_on_Computer_Vision_Draft.md

 4. Finally the words translated from the dictionary look-up would be passed to the user either read-out or rendered to screen as the final result from all the computation of the previous steps.

+### Challenges
+1. Data Quality and Quantity
+- Data Annotation: The first issue that we face in computer vision is that a lot of training data are often needed for models to learn from.
+Annotation of data in fields like object detection and segmentation is a tedious and costly process (Gonzalez & Woods, 2018; Szeliski, 2022).
+- Data Variability: The change of light, occlusion, and shift in the perspective are some of the factors affecting the performance of the computer vision systems.
+It is still a challenge even to date to sustain such a form of resistance against such fluctuations (Szeliski, 2022).

+2. Computational Complexity
+- Resource Requirements: The deep learning models based on CNN generally require a significant amount of computational resources for training and to make predictions.
+This includes factors such as high-performance graphic processing units, large memory, and many others.
+- Real-Time Processing: Real time computation for such jobs like video analysis and autonomous driving is challenging because of the higher demand for computational power (Krizhevsky, Sutskever & Hinton, 2012).

+3. Model Interpretability
+- Black Box Nature: Shared characteristics of the deep learning models mean that the models are said to make their decisions in a black box.
+This is difficult particularly when it comes to certain applications like diagnosis of images in medicine or in automobiles that are self-driven (Ribeiro, Singh, & Guestrin, 2016).

+4. Generalization and transfer learning
+- Domain Adaptation: It’s possible that some models, which work well in particular datasets, do not do so well when tested in other conditions – or on other datasets.
+This is why the concepts of domain adaptation and transfer learning exist, but they are still a thing to research (Pan & Yang, 2010).

+5. Ethical and privacy Issues.
+- Bias and Fairness: Introducing prejudice in the training data is quite risky because it births prejudice in the models which then results to prejudice.
+Prejudice is another challenge that has been highlighted several times (Buolamwini & Gebru, 2018).
+- Privacy Issues: Computer vision in surveillance and facial recognition pose a great threat to the general publics right to privacy.
+Such development should be controlled in a manner that would still protect the personal freedoms of citizens including privacy (Harwell, 2019).

+### Possibilities

+1. Advanced Healthcare Applications
+- Medical Imaging: Another way by which computer vision could transform the healthcare industry is through diagnosing illnesses in X-ray and MRI scans, and CT.
+Diagnostic assistance to the doctors is additional assistance that can be provided with the help of AI (Litjens et al. , 2017).

+2. Autonomous Vehicles
+- Self-Driving Cars: Autonomous vehicle would not be possible without computer vision as it helps to interpret the environment and then move within it.
+This will comprise of tasks such as objects detection, lane detection and traffic sign detection (Chen et al. , 2015).

+3. Enhanced Security and Surveillance
+- Intelligent Monitoring: Certain technologies like advanced computer vision systems can help in increasing security by performing monitoring/covert surveillance in real time as well as system anomaly detection.
+These systems can themselves detect and notify of emergent activities (Ren et al. , 2015).

+4. Improved User Experience
+- Augmented Reality (AR): In this publication we talked about how computer vision aids in language translation in an application like google translate.
+Computer vision is core to AR since it uses the camera to place virtual objects on a real environment in real-time.
+It can be applied in game and vectoring and in education aids (Azuma, 1997).
+- Facial Recognition: Facial recognition application may improve user experience in the security aspects, socializing in the social media platforms, and customized services (Parkhi et al. , 2015).

+5. Agricultural Automation
+- Precision Agriculture: Moreover, through computer vision, crop health can be continuously monitored, pests can be identified and harvesting can be mechanized which all lead to better yields in agriculture (Kamilaris & Prenafeta-Boldú, 2018).